-Standard revisions to the new orders series include late responses from contributors, revisions to the price indices used to deflate the current prices to constant (2005) prices and due to seasonal adjustment.
+Standard revisions to the new orders series include late responses from respondents, revisions to the price indices used to deflate the current prices to constant (2005) prices and due to seasonal adjustment.

 Relevance to users

 The statistical bulletin brings together information on orders for new construction in Great Britain.
 It draws on data compiled from the Quarterly Survey of Contracts and New Orders, with businesses selected from the Inter-Departmental Business Register (IDBR).
-The construction industry, which contributes to the overall estimate of Gross Domestic Product (GDP) by approximately 7.6 per cent, covers Sections 41, 42 and 43 of the Standard Industrial Classification 2007 (excluding section 41.1 (property developers)).
+The construction industry, which contributes to the overall estimate of Gross Domestic Product (GDP) by approximately 6.8%, covers Sections 41, 42 and 43 of the Standard Industrial Classification 2007 (excluding section 41.1 (property developers).

 Deflation and seasonal adjustment

 The headline data are given in constant 2005 prices, seasonally adjusted.
 Deflators adjust the value series to take out the effect of price changes to give the volume series.
 Deflation of output is carried out sectorally and a range of relevant tender price and output price indices are used.

 Seasonal adjustment aids interpretation by removing annually recurring fluctuations, for example, due to climate, hours of daylight, holidays or other regular seasonal patterns.
 Unadjusted data are also available.